CO@Work 2024

 15:15 Networking with Industry

-16:15 Pawel Lichocki Combinatorial Optimization at Google: tools, solvers, and applications
+16:15 Pawel Lichocki Combinatorial Optimization at Google: tools, solvers, and applications (slides) (video)

-16:45 Matthias Miltenberger Gurobi OptiMods - Painless Optimization Templates
+16:45 Matthias Miltenberger Gurobi OptiMods - Painless Optimization Templates (slides) (video)

 One of the most important aspects of mathematical optimization and Operations Research is getting your data into a form that optimization solvers can understand and work with.
 The "art of modeling" as it is often referred to, can all too easily get in the way of actually solving the problem at hand.
 Gurobi's open-source OptiMods are data-driven Python APIs for different common optimization use cases.
 They enable practitioners and learners alike to compute solutions without requiring extensive modeling experience.
 This session presents the goals and design of the project and explains how to use and extend it.
 We will also give an insight into how the Gurobi Experts team works to get the most out of Gurobi for its customers.